 The Bottom Line

 No matter what type of plan you have available to you, it’s important to prioritize retirement savings.
-If your company offers a pension plan, then you’d probably be well-served to take advantage of it.
+If your employer offers a pension plan, then you’d probably be well-served to take advantage of it.
 If no pension plan is available, then a 401(k) or even an IRA (or both) can still help you prepare for a financially comfortable retirement.

 Personal Capital can help you implement these and other measures to increase your retirement savings.
 For free, you can try out the Personal Capital Retirement Planner, an interactive online tool that can help you with all aspects of retirement planning.
 With the Retirement Planner you can: